 G Suite Migration from Another G Suite Tenant

 The third migration scenario is a G Suite migration from one G Suite tenant to another G Suite tenant.
-This is less common, but we do come across these types of projects with organizations that are dealing with mergers and acquisitions.
+Although uncommon, these types of projects occur within organizations managing mergers and acquisitions.
 In this scenario, the organization can configure SkySync to retain the Google Drive files in their native format.
 Your Google Docs, Slides, and Sheets will remain as is with no conversion to the associated Office format

 Other Native Google Drive File Types

 Google Drive has additional native file types outside of the Docs, Sheets, and Slides.
-These files are Google Forms, Fusion Tables, Sites, and My Maps and they are not available for download in G Suite.
-This means SkySync is prevented from transferring these items, so this is not a SkySync limitation.
+These files are Google Forms, Fusion Tables, Sites, and My Maps, and they’re not downloadable in G Suite.
+These additional native file types prevent SkySync from transferring them, so this is not a SkySync limitation.
 In most cases, the destination platform would not have an equivalent technology to map to.

 However, SkySync can still help here.
-When SkySync identifies these files within Google Drive as part of its analysis, the software will flag these items in a report with an informative error message stating “IO Violation and message: Downloading content is not supported for the file...”.
-This way you know exactly where these files are located and can take a more proactive approach in managing expectations with these content types.
+When SkySync identifies these files within Google Drive as part of its analysis, the software will flag these items in a report with an informative error message stating “IO Violation and message: Downloading content is not supported for the file...”
+This way you know exactly where these files are located and can better manage your expectations with these content types.
 You can take a look at SkySync’s pre-migration analysis and flagged item reporting here.